yusrilaprial/learn-kubernetes/Readme.md

 Kubernetes allows you to specify resource requests and limits for each container.
 These resources are then managed by the Kubernetes scheduler to ensure that Pods are placed on nodes with sufficient capacity.

 Here's a breakdown related to computational resources in Kubernetes:
-- Requests: The amount of CPU and Memory that a container requests from the Kubernetes scheduler.
+- **Requests**: The amount of CPU and Memory that a container requests from the Kubernetes scheduler.
 This is the minimum amount that the container is guaranteed to receive.
-- Limits: The maximum amount of CPU and Memory that a container can consume.
+- **Limits**: The maximum amount of CPU and Memory that a container can consume.
 If a container attempts to use more resources than its limit, it may be throttled or terminated.

 These requests and limits are specified in the Pod spec using resource units:
-- CPU: Measured in CPU units (cores or millicores).
+- **CPU**: Measured in CPU units (cores or millicores).
 For example, 100m is 100 millicores, which is equivalent to 0.1 CPU cores.
 1 represents 1 CPU core.
-- Memory: Measured in bytes.
+- **Memory**: Measured in bytes.
 You can use suffixes like Mi, Gi, etc. For example, 128Mi represents 128 mebibytes of memory.

 Example in a Pod spec:
 ```yml